 I knew I wanted to elevate my art practice, but I wasn’t sure what I needed… I had been looking at learning how to improve my website, or should I take an Instagram course?
 Instead I joined Nicholas Wilton’s CVP (Creative Visionary Programme) in March 2016 the first time he ran it.
 Why?

-In my heart I didn’t want to focus on being a web designer – I wanted to really spend my time on making my art better.
+In my heart I knew what I wanted.
+I wanted to really spend my time on making my art better.
 The best it could be.

 I had been reading and enjoying Nicholas’ weekly emails and something made me feel this would be a Good Move.